-Since reaching a peak in 2008, turnover rates have since fallen to below 2005 levels and are currently still declining.
-This decline, in part may be influenced by the effects of the global recession, combined with a slowing in growth of the underlying population since 2011.
-Another influence could have been the change in 2011 to the subsidy funding rates for ECE services.
-The rates for services with 80-99% and 100% qualified teachers were removed and replaced with a single rate.
+Since reaching a peak in 2008, turnover rates for the ECE sector have since fallen to below 2005 levels and are currently still declining.
+This decline, in part may be influenced by the change in 2011 to the subsidy funding rates for ECE services.
+The rates for services with 80-99% and 100% qualified teaching staff were removed and replaced with a single rate.
 This may have given qualified teaching staff less opportunities within the sector.

-The average turnover rate for qualified teachers 2005-2010 was consistently higher than for non qualified teachers.
+The average turnover rate for qualified teaching staff 2005-2011 was consistently higher than for non qualified teaching staff.
 It reached a maximum rate of 27% in 2008 when all turnover rates peaked irrespective of qualification status.

-Since 2010 however, the turnover rate for non qualified teachers has risen, while the rate for qualified teachers has continued to decline.
-In 2012, the turnover rate for non qualified teachers exceeded that of qualified teachers for the first time.
+Since 2011 however, the turnover rate for non qualified teaching staff has risen, while the rate for qualified teaching staff has continued to decline.
+In 2012, the turnover rate for non qualified teaching staff exceeded that of qualified teaching staff for the first time since 2005.
 On 1 February 2011 the subsidy funding rates for ECE services were changed and this may have provided some services with less incentive to hire qualified staff once reaching the 80% threshold, providing a limiting effect on the turnover of qualified staff.

 As mentioned earlier, turnover rates are affected by both expansion and loss.
-The teacher turnover rate at a service is linked to the sustainability of the service and includes teachers who move to another ECE service (movements) and teachers who leave the sector completely (losses).
+The teacher turnover rate at a service is linked to the sustainability of the service and includes teaching staff who move to another ECE service (movements) and teaching staff who leave the sector completely (losses).

-Turnover was highest in 2008 for both qualified and non qualified teaching staff, however the percentage of teaching staff lost to the sector dropped significantly for non qualified teachers and had only a slight affect on qualified teachers.
+Turnover was highest in 2008 for both qualified and non qualified teaching staff (Figure 6), however the percentage of teaching staff lost to the sector dropped significantly for non qualified teaching staff and had only a slight affect on qualified teaching staff.
 This followed the introduction of 20 Hours ECE, which as stated earlier, supported by population growth, led to a 10% growth in licensed services between 2007 and 2009.
-Therefore although turnover was high in 2008 it was mostly due to staffing gains and not teachers leaving positions, or the sector in general.
+Therefore although turnover was high in 2008 it was mostly due to staffing gains and not teaching staff leaving positions, or the sector in general.

-The proportion of qualified staff lost to the sector went up 2 percentage points in 2011 and this is likely due to the change in funding bands for qualified staff.
-Qualified teachers leaving services may have not had the choice of ECE services that they had previously.
+The proportion of qualified staff lost to the sector went up 2.3 percentage points in 2011 and this is likely due to the change in funding bands for qualified staff.
+Qualified teaching staff leaving services may have not had the choice of ECE services that they had previously.

-Figure 8 shows the proportion of services according to their rate of teacher turnover.
-Graphs are shown for all services and for small, medium-sized and large services, based on the number of teachers working.
+Figure 8 (next page) shows the proportion of services according to their rate of teacher turnover.
+Graphs are shown for all services and for small, medium-sized and large services, based on the number of teaching staff working.

-The breakdown between the “no turnover” and “1–33 percent turnover” categories differs considerably by service size.
+The breakdown between the “no turnover” and “1–33% turnover” categories differs considerably by service size.
 A far higher proportion of small services have no teacher turnover compared with large services.
-This is hardly surprising and reflects the fact that the chance of a small service losing one teacher (a third of the teachers in the case of a three teacher centre) is less than the chance of a large service losing one teacher (a tenth of the teachers in the case of a ten teacher centre).
-Conversely, the impact of that loss will be considerably greater for a small service compared with a large service
+This is hardly surprising and reflects the fact that the chance of a small service losing one teacher (a third of the teaching staff in the case of a three teacher centre) is less than the chance of a large service losing one teacher (a tenth of the teaching staff in the case of a ten teacher centre).
+Conversely, the impact of that loss will be considerably greater for a small service compared with a large service.

 The graphs in figure 8 are consistent with the teacher turnover rates shown in figure 6 and show that turnover rates peaked in 2008, especially in the case of small and medium- sized services.
-Smaller services’ rates rose again in 2010 after a drop in turnover for all services in 2009.
-All then continued to fall between 2010 and 2012.
-This shows that service size broadly made little difference to the trends in teacher turnover.
+The graphs show that service size broadly made little difference to the trends in teacher turnover.

-Analysis in this indicator report has begun to explore changes in levels of qualified and registered teachers in ECE, teacher-to-child ratios and teacher turnover rates.
+Analysis in this indicator report has begun to explore changes in levels of qualified and registered teaching staff in ECE, teacher-to-child ratios and teacher turnover rates.
 More information about staffing in ECE can be found on the Staffing Statistics page.